 AntLion is a trading name of GT Device.
 The US company is based out of Portland and AntLion concentrates on the various versions of the ModMic and accessories.

-Once you get it setup properly, magnetized to your headphones and the cable partnered to your headphone cable it really does feel like you’ve a headphone set with microphone built in – exactly as promised.
+Once you get it setup properly, magnetized to your headphones and the cable partnered to your headphone cable it really does feel like you have a headphone set with a microphone built in – exactly as promised.

 - Target age range: Preschool, Children, Teens, Adults, Older adults

 - Suitable for home or work use at a stationary location but also removable and transportable.